Nandtel/gear-service/README.md

 - JSoup html parser
 - Apache POI (Java API for Microsoft Documents)
 - Guava Cache
-- another server-side dependencies you can see in build.gradle in root of project
+- other server-side dependencies you can see in build.gradle in root of project

 Client-side:
 - Angular JS 1.5.0-RC6